THE HISTORY OF SWAP-O-RAMA

 Between 1973 and 1986, Swap-O-Rama opened a variety of flea markets across the Midwest in Indiana, Illinois and Wisconsin – as well as standing locations at Allstate Arena and Maywood Park Racetrack.
 In 1992, Swap-O-Rama opened “the granddaddy of all flea markets” at 41st and Ashland in Chicago, which is still open today.
 During the peak season in the hot summer months, the Ashland Avenue location sees over 20,000 people come through the flea market on a given weekend.

 Swap–O–Rama, the oldest flea market in Chicago, is known as “The First Name in Flea Markets” not only for their longevity, but for their good reputation and steadfast belief in free market enterprise.
-Swap-O-Rama currently has three Chicago locations in Melrose Park, Ashland Avenue and our Alsip location.
-Visit our “Contact Us” page for maps, hours, and directions.
+Swap-O-Rama currently has three Chicagoland locations in Melrose Park, Ashland Avenue and Alsip, as well as two locations in Florida, in Webster and Homosassa.
+Visit the “Contact Us” page for maps, hours, and directions.

 Welcome to Swap-O-Rama, the first name in flea markets!